julian-schn/sdi-notes/docs/exercises/13 incrementally creating base system.md

 # 13 - Incrementally creating a base system
 - Automatically create servers on Hetzner Cloud using Terraform

+TLDR: start with a minimal hcloud server + firewall + outputs; store the API token in tfvars/ENV, add your SSH key to avoid passwords, then `terraform apply` to create and inspect the server.

 1. Start with minimal Terraform config (example):
 ```hcl
 terraform {